bcnataly/portfolio/4_Project_PowerBI-DAX/README.md

 | `Día`           | FORMAT(Dim_Fechas[Date],"dddd")               | Displays the full day name         |
 | `DateKey`       | VALUE(FORMAT(dim_fechas[Date],"yyyymmdd"))    | Creates a numeric key for the date |

-- Combine the period and month columns from the fact_presupuesto table using Power Query and generate the column fecha_presupuesto, with date format.
--	Manage the relationships of the star schema data model in Model View option.
-See the document modelo_de_datos.pdf.
+-	Manage the relationships of the star schema data model by establishing the relationships and cardinality between the "dim_fechas" and "fact_ventas" and "fact_presupuesto" tables.

 ### 📈 Analysis
 Repository of calculated measures created using DAX: